-There has been a strong link between sport and alcohol.
+There has been a strong link between sport and alcohol, particularly in rural areas where sporting clubs are often financially supported by alcohol sales.
 There is increasing evidence that community based sports clubs contribute to alcohol problems by promoting and accepting excessive drinking.

 Sport clubs, which often cater for many age groups, have a particular responsibility to their players, particularly their young players.

 Programs like Good Sports (see below) can help community sporting clubs change their attitude to alcohol and still be sustainable.

 It is possible to have enjoyable sporting and social events without alcohol.

 Parties can still be fun without alcohol.
 Make the event special with decorations and serve glamorous, colourful mocktails in special glasses.
 Adult guests might appreciate a refreshing drink that doesn’t give them cause for worry about being over the limit when they drive home.

 Teenagers will feel special too, if you serve them special ‘adult’ drinks (without alcohol) that the young ones can’t have till they’re older.

 Other things to do to make a party fun:

 - Dancing – get people up and moving, it’s fun and lots of people long for a chance to show off their style, put on the Macarena, it’s sure to get people up!